joesuf4/home/README.md

 across various hosts, typically with ansible.

-Most of my worktime is spent in zsh running inside a pty-driven (@SunStarSys has the `pty` git repo) screen session on my laptop, and that's reflected in my config.
+Most of my worktime is spent in zsh running inside a pty-driven (@SunStarSys has the `pty` git repo) tmux session on my laptop, and that's reflected in my config.
 Obviously I use emacs a lot, and the .emacs file contains a few essential elpa/melpa packages; I couldn't get by without some of them.
 Of particular note is `ccls`, which is an excellent piece of software to drive